Xuminhua/Bulk-Mailer/README.md

 Using [Eel](https://github.com/ChrisKnott/Eel)

 ## How to use

+### Prerequisites
-- need Chrome installed
+- Google Chrome installed
-- download the composed version via this link [sending mails](https://pan.baidu.com/s/1XxpmxcbXk7ru4idzaHSjIQ) (Extracting Code: id8v)
+- Download the composed version via this link [sending mails](https://pan.baidu.com/s/1XxpmxcbXk7ru4idzaHSjIQ) (Extracting Code: id8v)

-- run the exe file
+### Simple Guide
+- Several steps after run the exe file(the custome and group only need setup once, the infomation will be stored locally in mails/test_db.db file):

   - Step 1: add group
   key in a group name and group description and then click add button, a new group will show in the list
   ![add group](screeshots%20for%20readme/add%20group.PNG)